 - Available discounts

-These terms may not make sense, but do not worry.
-We will explain all of this terminology and how it would apply to you if you were to file for long-term disability benefits.
+These terms may not make sense right now, but fear not.
+We will explain this terminology and how it applies to your claim when you apply for long-term disability benefits.